sheva1110/OpenWeather-Web-UI-Selenium-Java-TestNG/README.md

 	$ mvn clean test -Dtest=SearchWeatherTest
 ```

-> Execute the command to run on specific browser or environment
+> Execute the command to run on specific browser or environment (ex: run on browser Firefox, environment is QA)

 ```
 	$ mvn clean -P firefox,qa test